SVETLANA ANDERSON, MBA

-Lana has been with IHS for 10 years, currently serving as the Training and Distance Learning Coordinator while also helping to coordinate international programs.
+Svetlana (Lana) has been with IHS for 10 years, currently serving as a Training and Distance Learning Coordinator.

 After moving to the U.S. from Moscow, Russia, in 2001, Lana’s passion for international work led her to work as a Russian and Ukrainian interpreter with Community Refugee and Immigration Services.
 Lana then served with Columbus International Program as a study tour interpreter for professionals from Russia, Ukraine, and Belarus.
 This experience inspired her to pursue her MBA, and ultimately led her to a career at IHS.

 In her roles as a Distance Learning Coordinator and an Instructional Designer at IHS , Lana coordinated online trainings for Ohio’s child welfare training program, collaborating with trainers from Ohio’s Regional Training Centers.
 She adapted the latest research in Adult Learning Theory used in the classroom to Ohio’s growing virtual instruction.
 She received her Instructional Design certification from the Association for Talent Development and is currently exploring new ways of delivering training content for international audiences.